-The optional this-intent declares the intent by which the receiver argument will be passed.
-When the value of this-intent is param, it implies that the function can only be applied to param objects of the given type binding.
-If the value is ref, the argument will be passed by reference-allowing modification of this.
-Otherwise, the argument will be passed with the blank intent as specified in §13.5.2.
+When this-intent is ref, the receiver argument will be passed by reference, allowing modifications to this.
+If no this-intent is specified, the receiver will be passed with the default intent as specified in §13.5.2.

 Example (refThisIntent.chpl).
 In the following code, the doubleMe function is defined with a this-intent of ref, allowing variables of type int to double themselves.